-Site SS-033, the Old Small Arms Range, is located at the northwest end of the base, west of the runway overrun (Figure 2-1).
+July 10, 1991.
+Plattsburgh AFB was placed on the National Priorities List on November 21, of the runway overrun (Figure 1).
 From 1960 through November 1989, the site was used as a practice range for small caliber firearms (up to 0.45 caliber).
-Operations at the old range ceased when operations began at the more recently Combat constructed Arms Training Complex, which is located to the southwest of SS-033.
+Operations at the old range ceased when operations began at the more recently constructed Combat Arms Training Complex, which is located to the southwest of SS-033.
 This newer facility also has been taken out of service and has been partially dismantled.